 - To have the chance to behave normally and exhibit normal behaviour patterns

-- To be protect from pain, suffering, injury and disease
+- To be protected from pain, suffering, injury, and disease

 - To be housed with, or apart from other animals

 As mentioned in the five freedoms, dogs should have a comfortable living environment.
 This includes a nice cosy bed that is in a dry, draft-free location.
 Dogs should be kept in a sheltered area that is clean, safe and warm enough.